 Procedural pain assessment where procedural pain is defined as short-lived acute pain associated with medical investigations and treatments conducted for the purpose of health care.

-Procedures range from minor procedures such as intravenous cannulation, venepuncture, finger and heel pricks, immunisations, suturing and dressing changes to more invasive procedures, such as lumbar punctures, fracture reductions and bone marrow biopsies; and may occur in a variety of settings, including but not limited to, hospitals, day surgery centres, ambulatory care clinics, general practice, dental clinics and including in the home of infants and their primary caregiver.
+Procedures range from minor procedures such as intravenous cannulation, venepuncture, finger and heel pricks, immunisations, suturing and dressing changes to more invasive procedures, such as lumbar punctures, fracture reductions and bone marrow biopsies; and may occur in a variety of settings, including but not limited to, hospitals, day surgery centres, ambulatory care clinics, general practice, dental clinics.

 PainChek® Infant is advised to be used with caution on infants born with craniofacial birth defects, including but not limited to the below, considering that each will have varying degrees of clinical presentation: